 Leaves for green tea are allowed to wither slightly on the plant before being picked and heated.
-The variant Oolong undergoes partial oxidation, which gives it a stronger flavor than green tea.
+The variant Oolong undergoes partial oxidation, which gives it a stronger flavour than green tea.

-Oxidation is a process in which water evaporates from the leaves, allowing the leaves to absorb more oxygen, affecting flavor and increasing caffeine content of the tea.
+Oxidation is a process in which water evaporates from the leaves, allowing the leaves to absorb more oxygen, affecting flavour and increasing caffeine content of the tea.

 How tea can help in weight loss

 The catechins and caffeine present in white, oolong and green variants may help with weight loss by increasing your body’s energy expenditure.
 The caffeine content may also help stimulate fat oxidation, research says.
 Additionally, these teas may alter gut bacteria and gene expression to help reduce fat absorption.